OneCDOnly/sherpa/README.md

 Initial installation of each app is OK.
 Re-installation of each is also OK except as shown in Testing.

-TESTING

-I've recently added a basic download progress display for IPKGs.
-Please advise if you see it doing anything weird.
-Screenshots are very helpful.

-Headphones installer/reinstaller is very new, so I'll be tweaking it for a while to integrate it with SABnzbd.

 ## Known issues